ruediste/btrbck/README.md

 stream is in the set of synced streams or not.
 If no pattern matches, the stream is not included in the set of synced streams.

+**Important:** The stream names are evaluated locally.
+This implies that if you PULL, only the streams which already exist in the pulling repository are taken into account.
+Initially, the streams have to be transferred separately with the `pull` command.

 ## License

     Copyright (C) 2014 Ruedi Steinmann